VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Method

 \paragraph{Map Management} We initialize the Gaussian map by unprojecting the new keyframe’s depth $\bm{D}$ (converted from disparity $\bm{d}$) into 3D, setting each Gaussian’s color $\bm{c}$ to the corresponding pixel color and its opacity $o$ to $0.5$.
 For each new keyframe, we run 10 mapping iterations.
-In each iteration, we select the frames in the current local frame graph $\mathcal{E}$ together with two global frames, and render predicted color $\hat{I}$ and depth $\hat{D}$ from the Gaussian map.
+In each iteration, we randomly sample keyframes from the frontend tracking frame graph $\mathcal{E}$ along with two global keyframes to render color $\hat{I}$ and depth $\hat{D}$ from the Gaussian map.
 We calculate color loss $\mathcal{L}_c = \lVert \hat{I} - I \rVert_{1}$ and depth loss $\mathcal{L}_d = \lVert \hat{D} - D \rVert_{1}$, as well as isotropic regularization loss $\mathcal{L}_{iso}$~\cite{matsuki2024gaussian} to prevent excessive elongation in sparsely observed regions.
-The optimization minimizes the weighted total loss: {
+The optimization minimizes the following weighted total loss: {